einGlasRotwein/advent_of_code_2022/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-2-1.png"
 data-fig-align="center" style="width:60.0%" />

-[^1]: For the first puzzle, I got up when it was released (6 am where I
+[^1]: So far, I’ve managed to get up when each puzzle is released (6 am
-    live, so manageable) to maybe have a shot at the leaderboard.
+    in my time zone, so manageable) to maybe have a shot at the leaderboard.
 Only the first 100 people to solve the puzzle get points.
-Let’s just say that 5 min completion time is too slow for that :-D
+Sooo … not me :-D

 [^2]: I know these stats are basically meaningless for anyone else’s
     computer, but to put things into perspective, here are my computer